My Hair Regrowth Journey

 These next pictures were taken on July 14th, 2024, 7 weeks after starting the protocol.
 The first 2 are showing 7 weeks of hair growth.
 The next 2 show the hair cut which immediately followed:

 I feel like there is a difference in image quality from May 26th to July 14th, although it was the same camera, or the lighting may be a limiting factor, and it was a different photographer.
-I plan to add pictures each time I give myself a haircut till I'm satisfied with the growth.
+I plan to add pictures each time I give myself a haircut till I'm satisfied with the growth or for up to two years.

 Overall, so far (July 14th) I feel like there is new hair growth at my receding hairline that feels like fuzz, but it doesn't appear to be showing up in the images very well yet.
 The balding at the crown may be filling in a little already but its not obvious enough yet to be considered significant and may be considered a camera or image quality difference at this point.